-The Ultimate Western Pennsylvania Waterfalls Road Trip Is Here— And You’ll Want To Do It
+The Ultimate Western Pennsylvania Waterfall Road Trip Is Here And It’s A Beautiful Adventure

-Last week we brought you the ultimate eastern Pennsylvania waterfall road trip, and of course we didn’t want to leave out the western part of the state.
-Here’s a second epic Pennsylvania waterfalls trip to enjoy.
+We recently brought you the ultimate eastern Pennsylvania waterfall road trip, and of course we didn’t want to leave out the western part of the state.
+Here’s a second epic waterfall road trip in Western Pennsylvania.
 We’ll begin about an hour outside of Pittsburgh, on the Ohio border at Quakertown Falls, and circle in a loop counter-clockwise around Pittsburgh.
-The total trip is about 8 hours driving time, so consider making it into a weekend journey so that you have time to hike and enjoy each location.
+The total trip is about eight hours driving time.
+Consider making it into a weekend journey, so you have time to hike and enjoy each location.
 Here’s the Google Maps route for your use.

 Big Run Falls in New Castle

-Big Run Falls is a unique location on our trip because these falls are man-made and can be found in New Castle.
-It is a small waterfalls that can be found in what used to be Cascade Park, an amusement park.
-Today the area is known as Cascade Metropark.
+Big Run Falls is a unique location on our trip because the waterfall is manmade. and can be found in New Castle’s Cascade Metropark.
+The park used to be an amusement park.

 Would you add any other waterfalls to this waterfall road trip in Western Pennsylvania?
 Which ones?
 Let us know in the comments!
 If you don’t have time for a road trip but really want to see waterfalls, visit Ricketts Glen State Park, home to 21 waterfalls.